The Problem With WiFi in the Almaty Region of Kazakhstan

 My host, Aika had to then go back to work, so she organised for one of the staff to take me on a tour of the grounds of her work on a golf cart.
 The views were delightful, especially the snow capped mountains in the background.

-Aika had organised an expedition to one of the snow-capped mountains I’d been drooling over since I’d arrived in Almaty.
+Aika had organised an expedition to one of the snow-capped mountains in the Almaty Region of Kazakhstan, near the Kyrgyzstan border.
+I’d been drooling over since I’d arrived in Almaty.
 Unfortunately, the weather had other ideas.
 The forecast was for heavy rain and storms, making it unsafe to attempt.
 Instead, we decided to go to a village quite a distance out of town.
 Then Aika’s car decided that it didn’t want to make the trip when one of the tires went flat.
 Luckily, Aika had invited some friends along and they were going to meet us near the gate of The First Presidents Park.
 We just had to get there without a car.

 Luckily that is not a huge ask in Almaty.
 If you just stand on the side of the road with your hand out like you’re hailing a bus, it won’t be long before someone stops to pick you up.
 These unofficial taxis should cost the same amount as official taxis.
 They have been known to try to take advantage of tourists by charging them higher prices though.
 It should never cost more than 1000 Tenge to get anywhere within the city.

 Once we got to the park, I noticed more than a few women walking around in wedding dresses.
-Aika informed me that the Presidential Gate at the park is a popular place for people to get married.
+Aika informed me that the Presidential Gate at the park is a popular place for people to get married in the Almaty Region of Kazakhstan.
 While we were at the park, the rain started pelting down.
 Aika’s friend came around that time, so we didn’t have to spend long in it.

 We then drove for over an hour to get to a village near a ski resort.
 Obviously, the ski resort was closed for the summer.
 The village was full of fake Yurts.
 I mean, they looked exactly like Yurts, but they were permanent structures that weren’t made from the normal canvas materials used for Yurts.